BT broadband deals.

 BT has three main line rental packages to choose from including Unlimited Evening and Weekend Calls and Unlimited Anytime Calls.
 It also offers Line Rental Saver which discounts the monthly cost for line rental if you choose to pay for it upfront.

-There are three main BT TV packages which consist of the Starter, Entertainment and Max, which includes up to 62 premium channels on top of the 80 available on Freeview.
+There are three main BT TV packages which consist of the Classic, Entertainment and Max, which includes up to 62 premium channels on top of the 80 available on Freeview.
 In addition to these packages there are a range of channels you can add as an extra bolt-on, including Sky Sports, Sky Cinema, Netflix and more kids' channels.